 To sum up, there is no good reason to skip retinal imaging at your yearly eye exam.
 The investigation is non-invasive, takes very little time, and the benefits cannot be stressed enough.
 Retinal imaging is the first step in diagnosing not only ocular conditions but other serious diseases like cancer and diabetes.
 Consider it as an early warning sign against so many different adversaries.

-To book an appointment with one of our optometrists for a full retinal imaging eye exam please contact our 360 Eyecare Beach office at 416-698-3937 or at email@example.com.
+To book an appointment with one of our optometrists for a full retinal imaging eye exam please contact one of our 360 Eyecare offices or book your appointment online.